 by Johann Hari

-A profound read!
-He vividly tells the story of prohibition and the trauma to our societies inflicted by our current war on drugs.
-It is heartbreaking how we have been led into a model that causes so much more pain and suffering and therefore continues to energize addiction and discrimination, racism, and abuse of basic human rights.
+Chasing the Scream is a profound read!
+Johann Hari vividly tells the story of prohibition and the trauma to our societies inflicted by our current war on drugs.
+It is heartbreaking to see clearly spelled out, how we have been led into a model that causes so much more pain and suffering and continues to energize addiction and discrimination, racism, and abuse of basic human rights.
 An absolutely fascinating perspective and historical account, one which gave me many moments of deep thought on how I can lead and champion drug reform going forward.

 Thoughts on Chasing the Scream by Johann Hari The Likely Cause of Addiction Has Been Discovered, and It Is Not What You Think